"You make me sad": Tiwa Savage's son refuses to stay with her after months apart

-Tiwa Savage’s Shares Video As She Begs Son Jamil to Spend Time With Her After 3 Months Apart
+Tiwa Savage Shares Video As She Begs Son Jamil to Spend Time With Her After 3 Months Apart

-- Nigerian singer Tiwa Savage and her son Jamil aka Jam Jamrecently had an argument about spending time with each other
+- Nigerian singer Tiwa Savage and her son Jamil aka Jam Jam had an argument about spending time with each other

-- The music star was away for three months and she couldn't help but lament after her son chose to hang out with hos cousins instead of with her
+- The music star was away for three months, and she couldn't help but lament after her son chose to hang out with his cousins instead of with her

 PAY ATTENTION: You can save a live of girl at risk.
 Donate to Legit Charity on Patreon.
 Your support matters!

-Award winning Nigerian singer Tiwa Savage could not help but show her disappointment after her son Jamil aka Jam Jam hose other people over her.
+Award-winning Nigerian singer Tiwa Savage could not help but show her disappointment after her son Jamil aka Jam Jam chose other people over her.

-The singer in a series of video she shared on her Instagram story channel tried to convince her son to spend time with her instead of hanging out with his cousins.
+The singer, in a series of videos she shared on her Instagram story channel, tried to convince her son to spend time with her instead of hanging out with his cousins.

-Jamil expressed that Tiwa postponing his play time with his boy till the next day makes him sad and the singer tired to make him see reasons why they should hangout instead.
+Jamil disclosed that Tiwa postponing his playtime with his boys till the next day makes him sad, and the singer tried to make him see reasons why they should hang out instead.

-She also added that she and her son just reunited since April and when she travels again, he will be crying and asking when she will be back.
+She also added that she and her son just reunited since April, and when she travels again, he will be crying and asking when she will be back.
+She said:

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!